benbranyon/featheredquill/wp-content/plugins/wp-express-checkout/readme.txt

 * Option to charge shipping for your items.
 Ability to set a shipping cost for each item separately.
 * Option to charge tax for your items.
 * Option to configure discount coupon codes.
+* Option to give a free product using 100% discount coupon code (offer complimentary product).
 * Option to configure terms and conditions before checkout.
 * You can see all the orders within your WordPress admin dashboard.
 * Option to customize the Thank You page.
 * Option to create product categories and apply it to some products.
 * Option to create product tags and apply it to certain products.
+* Option to export the orders data to a CSV file.
 * Ability to configure the download links to expire after X number of hours.
 * Ability to configure the download links to expire after X number of clicks.
+* Option to test it on PayPal Sandbox mode before going Live.
 * Option to [Integrate it with WooCommerce](https://wp-express-checkout.com/woocommerce-paypal-express-checkout/) to offer product checkout via PayPal's express checkout system.

 The setup is very easy.
 Once you have installed the plugin, all you need to do is enter your PayPal Express Checkout API credentials in the plugin settings and your website will be ready to accept PayPal and credit card payments.